DataDog/dd-sdk-android/docs/rum_getting_started.md

 {{< /tabs >}}
 {{< /site-region >}}

 The initialization credentials require your application's variant name and uses the value of `BuildConfig.FLAVOR`.
 With the variant, RUM can match the errors reported from your application with the mapping files uploaded by the Gradle plugin.
-If you do not have variants, the credentials uses an empty string.
+If you do not have variants, the credentials use an empty string.

 The Gradle plugin automatically uploads the appropriate ProGuard `mapping.txt` file at build time so you can view deobfuscated RUM error stack traces.
 For more information, see the [Track Android Errors][8].